BiologicalRecordsCentre/brc-charts/docs/README.md

 - [BBS style latitude vs altitude charts](example-7.html).

 ## Deprecated charts
-When the library was first published, the functionality now provided by the temporal chart (`brccharts.temporal`) was split across two chart types: 1) the 'phenology' chart (`brccharts.phen1`) provided charting ability for metrics across the year and 2) the 'yearly chart (`brccharts.yearly`) provided charting ability for metrics across years.
+When the library was first published, the functionality now provided by the temporal chart was split across two chart types: 1) the 'phenology' chart (`brccharts.phen1`) provided charting ability for metrics across the year and 2) the 'yearly chart (`brccharts.yearly`) provided charting ability for metrics across years.
 These should no longer be used in new developments.
 Examples: